SUSE/ha-sap-terraform-deployments/libvirt/terraform/README.md

 - **reg_additional_modules**: Additional optional modules and extensions to be registered (Ex.: Containers Module, HA module, Live Patching, etc).
 The variable is a key-value map, where the key is the _module name_ and the value is the _registration code_.
 If the _registration code_ is not needed, set an empty string as value.
 The module format must follow SUSEConnect convention:
     - `<module_name>/<product_version>/<architecture>`
-    - *Example:* Suggested modules for SLES for SAP 15
+    - *Example:* Suggested modules for SLES for SAP 15 sle-module-basesystem/15/x86_64 sle-module-desktop-applications/15/x86_64

-          sle-module-basesystem/15/x86_64
-          sle-module-desktop-applications/15/x86_64
           sle-module-server-applications/15/x86_64
-          sle-ha/15/x86_64 (use the same regcode as SLES for SAP) sle-module-sap-applications/15/x86_64
+          sle-module-sap-applications/15/x86_64

 For more information about registration, check the ["Registering SUSE Linux Enterprise and Managing Modules/Extensions"](https://www.suse.com/documentation/sles-15/book_sle_deployment/data/cha_register_sle.html) guide.

 If the current *main.tf* is used, only *uri* (usually SAP HANA cluster deployment needs a powerful machine, not recommended to deploy locally) and *sap_inst_media* parameters must be updated.